jimktrains/kog/README.md

 These are predefined Objects in the system

 * Integer (Should be autoboxed to a 16-byte int for performance) (Since the main purpose of this language is microcontrollers, I'm not including a floating-point or large int type.
 There isn't any reason a floating point type couldn't be added for machines that support it.)
+Literals may have \_'s, which are ignored by the compiler.
+If a literal is prefixed by 0x it is interpreted as a hex-encoded integer.
+0o as octal.
+0b as binary.
+Integers are signed.
-* Fixed - Q16.16 fixed point decimal
+* Fixed - Q16.14 fixed point decimal.
+May have \_'s which are ignored by the compiler.
+Fixed are signed.
 * Byte - (Should be autoboxed to a 8-byte int for performance)
  * String
 * IO